Measurement of Stimulated Raman Side-Scattering Predominance in Directly Driven Experiment: Introduction

-In inertial confinement fusion (ICF) experiments \cite{NUCKOLLS:1972}, one of the main obstacles that prevents the implosion from reaching the required conditions to obtain ignition of the fuel are the laser-plasma instabilities (LPIs) \cite{Kruer_book}, consisting of non-linear couplings of the laser driver beam with plasma modes.
+Despite the recent breakthrough in reaching thermonuclear fusion ignition in the laboratory \cite{Lawson_2022,Kramer_2022}, laser-plasma instabilities (LPIs) \cite{Kruer_book} remain an obstacle limiting the achievable gain in inertial confinement fusion (ICF) experiments \cite{NUCKOLLS:1972}.
 Stimulated Raman scattering (SRS) is a three-wave coupling resonantly driving an electron plasma wave (EPW) \cite{Comisar_1966}.
 This process leads to the scattering of a part of the incident laser reducing the energy coupling, and generation of a hot electron population that can preheat the fuel core.
-This instability is of primary concern in most of the ICF schemes, such as Indirect-Drive \cite{Kirkwood_2013,Montgomery2016,Hall_2017}, Direct-Drive \cite{Rosenberg_2018, Rosenberg_2020} or Shock Ignition \cite{Scott_2021,Cristoforetti_2019,Cristoforetti_2021,BATON_2020}.
-Stimulated Raman side-scattering (SRSS) is a particular SRS geometry in which the scattered light is emitted perpendicular to the density gradient, enabling an absolute growth (exponential growth in time at a localised spatial position) at density lower than $n_{c}/ 4$, where $n_{c}$ is the critical density.
+This instability is of primary concern in almost all of the ICF schemes, such as Indirect-Drive \cite{Kirkwood_2013,Montgomery2016,Hall_2017}, Direct-Drive \cite{Rosenberg_2018, Rosenberg_2020, Rosenberg_2023}, Shock Ignition \cite{Scott_2021,Cristoforetti_2019,Cristoforetti_2021,BATON_2020,Barlow_2022,Ruocco_2022} and the more recent Double-Cone Ignition \cite{Zhang_2020}.
+Stimulated Raman side-scattering (SRSS) is a particular SRS geometry in which the scattered light is initially emitted perpendicular to the density gradient, enabling an absolute growth (exponential growth in time at a localised spatial position) at density lower than $n_{c}/ 4$, where $n_{c}$ is the critical density.
 Despite extensive theoretical investigations in the late 70s \cite{Liu_1974, Mostrom_1979, Afeyan_1985}, most of the interest has been focused on stimulated Raman back-scattering (SRBS) \cite{Montgomery2016}, due to the experimental complexity to measure SRSS and the largest SRS growth rate for the backward geometry.
-Recently, there has been a renewed interest due to observations of SRSS on several planar experiments \cite{Rosenberg_2018, Rosenberg_2020,Depierreux_2016,Depierreux_2019,Cristoforetti_2019}, either from single beam interaction, or by multiple beams \cite{Short_2020}.
+Recently, there has been a renewed interest due to observations of SRSS on several planar direct-drive experiments \cite{Rosenberg_2018,Rosenberg_2020,Rosenberg_2023,Depierreux_2016,Depierreux_2019,Cristoforetti_2019,Ruocco_2022}, either from single beam interaction, or by multiple beams \cite{Short_2020}.
 Multi-beam processes happen when the laser beams are sharing a common symmetry axis enabling to drive a shared daughter wave, being either an EPW \cite{Michel_2015} or a scattered wave \cite{Depierreux_2016, Depierreux_2019}.
 These experimental observations have led to the development of a more complete analytical description of the SRSS, accounting for the convective nature (finite spatial amplification while propagating through the resonant region) of the instability near the turning point, in order to explain the SRSS growth in region below the absolute threshold \cite{Michel_2019}.
 It highlighted that ICF experiments are prone to being SRSS unstable as the instability can extend to lower densities in the convective regime due to the large dimensions of the interaction, namely long density scale-length, large laser focal spot and high temperature.
 Therefore a complete understanding of this detrimental process is imperative as leading to additional laser energy coupling loss and hot electron generation.
-However, experimental observations have been restricted to a limited number of directions since ICF laser facilities are usually not designed to measure SRS in directions other than back-scattering.
+However, experimental observations have been restricted to a limited number of directions since ICF large laser facilities are usually not designed to measure SRS in directions other than back-scattering.
 Thus, comprehensive measurements of this mechanism and related losses are still not available.
-In order to improve the overall characterisation of SRS at non-typical angles, crucial new diagnostics are currently being implemented in order to provide further observations at additional angles of observations \cite{Rosenberg_RSI_2021}.
+In order to improve the overall characterisation of SRSS, crucial new diagnostics are currently being implemented in order to provide further observations at additional angles of observations \cite{Rosenberg_RSI_2021,Trauchessec_2022}.